mgmarlow/knavehack/content/index.md

 succeeds.
 DC ranges from 11-21, where 16 is considered average difficulty.

-Modifiers are added or subtracted in increments of 5 and may consist of advantages, disadvantages, or other bonuses (like career choice).
+Modifiers are optional and are gained in increments of 5.
+Positive or negative modifiers correspond to advantages and disadvantages that the PC has in a certain situation.
+These may be due to combat maneuvers, character details (like career choice), or other factors decided on by the GM.

 Opposing ability scores and armor points can be used as a task’s difficulty.
 If a creature doesn’t have ability scores, you may substitute its level.

 There are no knowledge checks!
-PCs know all common knowledge and career-related knowledge.
+PCs know all common and career-related knowledge.
 All other knowledge must be sought out.

 </section>